ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 ## Package Managers

-I use package managers for everything -- [Chocolatey](https://community.chocolatey.org/) on Windows [Homebrew](https://brew.sh/) on macOS.
+I use package managers for everything -- [Chocolatey](https://community.chocolatey.org/) on Windows and [Homebrew](https://brew.sh/) on macOS.
 (I'll probably get into [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) at some point, just not yet.)